luispedro/metarabbit/draft-productivity.rst

 In this model, `Average is Over
 <http://en.wikipedia.org/wiki/Average_is_Over>`__.
 The 40 hour week is over,
-there will be those who work 20 to 30 hours and those who work 50 to 60.
+there will be those who work 20 to 30 hours (those who are on the top curve) and those who work 50 to 60 (those who are on the bottom curve).

-In this model, it makes sense for widget makers to work fewer hours as society gets rich (they are cashing in on society's wealth in the form of leisure, becoming threshold earners), while the elites work more hours for much more money.
+In this model, it makes sense for widget makers to work fewer hours as society gets rich (they are cashing in on society's wealth in the form of leisure), while the elites work more hours for much more money.
 You cannot be a part-time C-level executive, part-time quant trader, part time cutting-edge-scientist at a big institution.
 You can, however, be a part time barista or HR officer.

 In this model, for certain careers, it is hard to cash on society's wealth by working fewer hours, except if you take advantage of a loophole: you take long breaks or vacations.
 Not some puny two- or three-weeks in the Summer every year or something 20th century like that (which require another week or so of catching up time when you get back).
-Sure you might do a week in Lanzarote when the fancy strikes and visit the in-laws for the holidays, but I meant that you take some real time off, like a few months to go live in Asia (or `volunteer in Africa <http://beiraproject.org/>`__).
+Sure you might do a week in in Florida (Lanzarote, for Europeans) when the fancy strikes and visit the in-laws for the holidays, but I meant that you take some real time off, like a few months to go live in Asia (or `volunteer in Africa <http://beiraproject.org/>`__).
 You take a year off to walk from Alaska to Peru.
 Then you go back and work 60-hour weeks at a hedge fund again, until you take your next six months off.

 I think that this back-n-forth between apparent-workaholism and long breaks is both more rational in this model and better describes the life-styles of the